JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 # <a name="SetResult"></a>SetResult

 Sets the last result code.
 ```
-FUNCTION CTextObjectBase.SetResult (BYVAL Result AS HRESULT) AS HRESULT
+FUNCTION SetResult (BYVAL Result AS HRESULT) AS HRESULT
    m_Result = Result
    RETURN m_Result
 END FUNCTION
 ```
 | Parameter | Description |
 | --------- | ----------- |
 | *Result* | The **HRESULT** error code returned by the methods. |